Cisco-UKI-DevX/Terraform-Lab-Guide/README.md

 ![](images/ACI-check.gif)

 Congratuations, you've just completed your first exercise on using Terraform!

 # Exercise 2 - Using Terraform Cloud with ACI for collaborative and automated provisioning

-After exercise 1 you should now have a good grasp on what Terraform is, how you can define your intent for the infrastructure and how it works with ACI.
+After exercise 1 you should now have a good grasp on what Terraform is, how you can define your intent for the infrastructure and a little on how it works with ACI.

 In this exercise we're going to build on this and leverage Terraform cloud to start automating more changes to our ACI fabric.
 As we did in the previous steps, we'll create Terraform config files to define how we want our network (tenants, bridge domains, IP addressing) and applications (apps, epgs and contracts) to look.
 This time we'll store our config in a version control system (in this case Github) to start with the idea of provisioning.
-If you're new to VCS's you might want to check out this [guide](https://github.com/GShuttleworth/Introduction-to-Source-Control)
+If you're new to VCS you might want to check out this [guide](https://github.com/GShuttleworth/Introduction-to-Source-Control)

-In the following steps we'll use two separate config files to define our state, the idea of using multiple files is to allow different teams (in this case the network and DevOps teams) to make changes to our fabric and have them deployed to the network.
+In the following steps we'll use two separate config files to define our state, the idea of using multiple files is to allow different teams (in this case the Network and DevOps teams) to make changes to our fabric and have them deployed to the network.
 As you can see from the graphic below.

 ![](images/terraform-cicd.gif)